garrison0/philterms/posts/mental-representation.md

   - firstName: Garrison
     lastName: McMullen
 ---
-Mental representations are hypothetical objects in the mind that represent the world.
+**Mental representations** are hypothetical objects in the mind that represent the world.
 Mental representations traditionally explain three related things:

-### 1. Some (or all) mental states have [intentionality](/posts/intentionality/)
+### 1. Why do some (or all) mental states have [intentionality](/posts/intentionality/)?

-Intentionality begs for an explanation.
 A *representationalist* argues that, when you believe 'the earth is flat':

 * your mental state is *belief*
 * you, in your state of belief, relate to a mental representation